Eli Cloud, co-founder

 Tommy Vollmar is a native Memphian with over 20 years of experience in the medical device and biotechnology industries.
 He has held several executive leadership positions in a variety of commercial roles throughout his career at Medtronic.
 He has also held regional sales and brand management roles with Wyeth and Equidyne Systems focusing on channel development and healthcare economics.

 Tommy is passionate about serving the ‘under served’ in the community and affecting change.
-He firmly believes that the Memphis has tremendous potential, and the greatest untapped asset is the youth of this city.
-Ending period poverty removes a road block for young women to achieve their educational aspirations and strengthen their image of self worth.
+He firmly believes that the City of Memphis has tremendous potential, and the greatest untapped asset is the youth of this city.
+Ending period poverty removes a road block for young women to achieve their educational aspirations and can strengthen their image of self worth.